Raziel7893/WindowsGSM.VoyagersOfNera/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

+### Notes
+- QueryPort seems not be setable, it is either 7778 or Port+1 UDP, not sure yet
+- If You have complicated Networking with different Public IP's, it is settable either via global environment variable in windows or try  the cs file
+  - add Line 109: p.StartInfo.EnvironmentVariables.Add("EOS_OVERRIDE_HOST_IP", "YOUR.PUBLIC.IP_TO_BE_USED");
+    - a line before "// Start Process"
 ### WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.